IFB-ElixirFr/FAIR-checker/README.md

 Data providers and consumers can check how FAIR are web resources.
 Developers can explore and inspect metadata exposed in web resources.

-FAIR-Checker, a web and command line tool to assess FAIRness of web accessible resources.
+FAIR-Checker is a web and command line tool to assess FAIRness of web resources:

 1. FAIR Checker web app, is deployed at http://fair-checker.france-bioinformatique.fr.
-1. Scrapper command tool, is a Bioschemas markup scraper and extractor.
-URLs to be scraped are read from the command line or a provided file.
+1. Command line tool, is a metadata scraper and validator.
     **Usage examples :**
-        python app.py --web
         python app.py --url http://bio.tools/bwa
         python app.py --bioschemas --url http://bio.tools/bwa
         python app.py --scrapp --urls http://bio.tools/bwa